zinic/pyrox/README.md

 ## Building Pyrox

-Building pyrox requires a few dependencies.
+Building pyrox requires only a few dependencies.
 The cython dependency has been stored in [tools/dev-requires](https://github.com/zinic/pyrox/blob/master/tools/dev-requires) in the case where the software is being installed as a pre-built package.
 For development use cases, installing cython is required.